-Brachytherapy causes similar side effects to external beam radiotherapy (see pages 45 to 50).
-Having brachytherapy with external beam radiotherapy may make some side effects more severe.
-Some side effects may take several weeks to develop and may last for longer.
+Brachytherapy causes similar side effects to external beam radiotherapy (see pages 63 to 68).
+If you have brachytherapy on its own, some side effects may be less severe.
+If you have it with external beam radiotherapy, they may be more severe.